 The other day a friend was talking to me about adoption and finances and adoption fundraising.
 She commented that she felt like if someone can’t afford adoption, maybe they can’t afford to raise another child.
 It’s not fair to pull that one statement from our whole conversation because there was a back story, but it got me thinking.
 Many times I’ve thought that myself.
 If we can’t feel like we can’t afford adoption, should we be adopting?
 I’ve thought it, and some of you may have even been asked it outright!
 Ouch.

-I would propose that most everyone who enters adoption as a prospective adoptive parent is very aware of the finances involved.
+I would propose that almost everyone who enters adoption as a prospective adoptive parent is very aware of the finances involved.
 Adoption is expensive.
 It just is.
 And even if you find an agency that costs less, a lot of people don’t have an extra $10,000 cash just laying around.
 And let’s be honest, most of us just read that and thought, “Wow. $10,000!
 I wish.”
-Because most of us will end up paying $25,000-$35,000+ for a private domestic adoption and even more for an international adoption.
-Not many people are in a position to pay that up front.
+Because most of us will end up paying $25,000-$35,000+ for a private domestic adoption and even more for international adoption.
+Not many people are in a position to pay that upfront.
 So, what’s a prospective adoptive couple to do?

 To fundraise, or not to fundraise?
 That is the question.

 You will have to decide for yourself what is right for you.
 But let’s take a look at some pros and cons.
 And since I prefer to end on a positive note, let’s start with the cons.

 1. Time – Let me be clear.
 I’ve done my share of fundraising events, and it definitely takes time, and usually more time than you think.

 2. Unwanted Attention – If you are a private person, holding a fundraiser puts your family on center stage.
 The spotlight is on you and you’ll need to be ready for a lot of attention.
 Most of the time it will be positive attention, but there may be times when a negative comment comes through.